TMD20/PT-Muxer/README.md

    folder
    Note you must provide a minumimum length for playlist If you set the value to zero or inf, then all streams will be accepted regardless of length
+   Note: This mode only accepts one source currently
 ```

  --dontconvert